MLLMs-Augmented Visual-Language Representation Learning: Experiments

 \subsection{Analysis}

-Notably, as shown in Table~\ref{tab:vqa_nlvr}, our method shows certain improvements when pre-training BLIP on CC12M~\cite{changpinyo2021conceptual} and YFCC15M~\cite{thomee2016yfcc100m}.
-This indicates that our method is scalable to larger datasets.
+\textbf{Scaling Ability.} Notably, as shown in Table~\ref{tab:vqa_nlvr}, our method shows certain improvements when pre-training BLIP on CC12M~\cite{changpinyo2021conceptual} and YFCC15M~\cite{thomee2016yfcc100m}.
+This indicates that our method is scalable to larger datasets to some extent.
 It also emphasizes the significance of constructing well-represented image-text pairs for enhancing visual-language pre-training.

+\textbf{Training Cost.} To ensure a fair comparison with baseline methods, we carefully craft the training schedule.
+Considering that the number of image-text pairs in the augmented dataset is $k$ times the number of image-text pairs in the original dataset, we adjust the pre-training epochs to be $1/k$ of the original epochs.
+By doing this, we avoid introducing additional training overhead.